BYLAWS of the POLISH GENEALOGICAL SOCIETY of AMERICA, INC.

 Amendment of Bylaws

-Upon approval of dissolution by the Board, a written notice shall be sent to each current paid member of the Society.
-After all creditors are paid, followed by a waiting period of two (2) months, assets of this SOCIETY shall be donated to our host, the Library of the Polish Museum of America.
+Upon approval of dissolution by the Board, a written notice shall be sent to each current paid member of the SOCIETY.
+After all creditors are paid, followed by a waiting period of two (2) months, assets of SOCIETY shall be donated to our host, the Library of the Polish Museum of America, or another suitable organization.